Adapted from a recipe in the fabulous Fields of Greens cookbook.

 If using prepared chili sauce or chili powder, and if cooking gluten-free, make sure to purchase gluten-free products.

-1 Prepare the beans.
-Rinse and sort the beans, discarding any stones or shriveled beans.
+1 Soak the beans (optional): Rinse and sort the beans, discarding any stones or shriveled beans.
 You can soak the beans overnight in cold water (cover with several inches of water) OR pour enough boiling water over them to cover by a few inches and soak them for an hour OR skip the pre-soaking step.
 Soaking will speed up the cooking process.
 If you soak, discard the soaking liquid after soaking.

-3 While the beans are cooking, sauté onions and peppers in olive oil until soft.
+3 Sauté onions and peppers, add spices: While the beans are cooking, sauté onions and peppers in olive oil until soft.
 Add chili sauce, chili powder, and/or chili purée, cumin, and garlic.
 Sauté until spices are fragrant.

 4 Fish out and discard the bay leaves, stems of oregano, and sage leaves from the pot of beans.
 Remove, but reserve, extra cooking liquid until there is about 1/2-inch of liquid above beans.